 The majority of the site can be rated as having a Moderate value, locally important (D) as much of the site has developed wetlands and scrub.
+These habitats may act as a refuge and as ecological corridors for wildlife.

 It is expected that the overall ecological value of this site will increase in the future as the site re-vegetates, matures and forms semi-natural habitats, such as more extensive areas of fen and Reed swamp.